Calculator

 Exported = Generation − Self-consumed

-Simple payback = Plant cost / Total annual benefit
+Simple payback = Plant cost / Annual energy benefit

-This is an annual approximation.
-Real self-consumption depends on hourly matching of generation against load — for accurate measurement, you need behind-the-meter hardware on three measurement points (generation, consumption, grid).
+The 7% demand-reduction figure is a conservative real-world estimate from real-time monitoring + load-shifting alongside solar generation.
+Actual savings depend on how aggressively your operations team uses the visibility.
+Real self-consumption depends on hourly matching — for accurate measurement, you need behind-the-meter hardware on three measurement points (generation, consumption, grid).
 That's what Tech OVN's solar monitoring system does.

 Typical self-consumption ratios by facility type